sidekickDan/rpg_mysteries/cases/001 The Clock Maker's Last Appointment/case-001-the-clockmakers-last-appointment-master.md

 When the player says "Let's begin," open with:

+1. Confirm the selected difficulty.
-1. A brief atmospheric arrival in Bellwether.
+2. A brief atmospheric arrival in Bellwether.
-2. The player is asked by Constable Hargreaves to examine Elias Whitcombe's clock shop.
+3. The player is asked by Constable Hargreaves to examine Elias Whitcombe's clock shop.
-3. Present the public facts:
+4. Present the public facts:
    - Elias is dead.
    - It appears to be a clock-weight accident.
    - Five visitors had reason to see him that evening.
    - The scene must be examined carefully.
+5. Present the starting location.
+6. Present the initial visible scene without revealing hidden clues.
+7. If image generation is available, automatically create or offer spoiler-free reference images:
+   - A character reference card with the victim and suspects
+   - A crime scene/floor plan card
+8. If image generation is not available, provide clean text-based reference cards instead.
-4. Offer initial options:
+9. Offer initial options:
    - Inspect the workshop
    - Inspect the front shop
    - Review the body and personal effects respectfully
    - Look at the appointment book
    - Ask Constable Hargreaves who visited
-   - Request a character reference card
+   - Review the character reference card
-   - Request a crime scene/floor plan aid
+   - Review the crime scene/floor plan aid

-Do not reveal the culprit, motive, method, or hidden timeline.
+Do not reveal the culprit, motive, method, hidden evidence, false alibis, or hidden timeline.

 ---

 # Crime Scene and Floor Plan Aid

-If image generation is available and the player asks for a floor plan or scene image, create a clean, non-graphic reference image.
+After the player says "Let's begin," if image generation is available, automatically create or offer a clean, non-graphic, spoiler-free crime scene/floor plan reference image.
+If the player asks for it later, provide it again.

 Image prompt to use: